Submission Window Closed

 The nominations should include the following submitted through the form below:

-- Nomination letter from the nominator(s) responding to the specified criteria
+- Nomination letter from the nominator(s) that responds to the specified criteria;

-- Supporting letters from at least two persons not within the candidate's own institution (compile these into one or two PDF documents).
+- Supporting letters from at least two persons not within the candidate's own institution but no more than 10 letters.
+Compile all letters into one PDF document.

 Members of the ACSP Distinguished Educator Award Committee will then choose the awardee from these nominees.
 Winners will be introduced at the ACSP Annual Conference Faculty Awards Luncheon.
 Profiles and media announcements of winners and their accomplishments will follow the conference.